-Danish architectural firm Lykke + Nielsen launched a side business creating modular cottages for summer living.
-Created from a simple modular template, the homes can be made within six months of ordering and can be configured to fit different needs; there's a bedroom module, a kitchen/bath module, and a living room module that can be joined by a breezeway module.
-Here are two from their portfolio that caught our eye; to learn more, go to Moen Huset.
+Danish architecture firm Lykke + Nielsen launched a side business designing modular cottages for summer living.
+Created from a simple modular template, the houses can be ready within six months of ordering and can be configured to fit different needs: There's a bedroom module, a kitchen/bath module, a living room module, and a connecting breezeway module.
+Here are two examples from Lykke + Nielsen's portfolio that caught our eye.
 We just need an architect in the US to riff off this idea and we'll be all set.

-Above: A breezeway connects two living areas in the Længehus modular located in the countryside south of Copenhagen.
+Above: A breezeway connects two living areas in the Længehus modular cottage in the countryside south of Copenhagen.
 We like the way the exterior door opens to create a windbreak.

 Above: The cottage with the door closed.
-The siding is tar-treated larch wood.
+The siding is tar-treated larch.

-Above: This version is larger than the one above and is located in a forest an hour north of Copenhagen.
-The small summer cabin is made of two modules that sit a right angles, with a deck adjoining the space between.
-The deck extends the length of the living area
+Above: This version is larger than the one above it; it's located in a forest an hour north of Copenhagen.
+The summer cabin is made of two modules that sit at right angles; a deck adjoins the space between and extends the length of the living area.

-Above: The black metal windows and iron wood-burning stove provide visual contrast with the all white interior.
+Above: The black metal windows and iron wood-burning stove provide a visual contrast to the all-white interior.

 Above: A view from the loft bedroom.